Macdonald index from 3d TQFT: Examples

 For $n=1$, the formula \eqref {eq:d2n1Schur} gives

 from which we can read off the ACSM theory with $U(1)^4$ gauge group and 6 chiral multiplets.

-There are total $6$ monopoles with $R=2$ preserving $U(1)_{f}$, listed in Table~\ref{tab:d3mono}.
-The global symmetry before turning on superpotential is $U(1)^{6}$.
+There are $6$ monopoles with $R=2$ and preserving $U(1)_{f}$, listed in Table~\ref{tab:d3mono}.
+The global symmetry before turning on the superpotential is $U(1)^{6}$.
 We turn on the superpotential given in Table \ref{tab:d3mono} to break the global symmetry down to $U(1)_f \times U(1)_A$.